idsme/code-challenge/README.md

 # Code Challenge

-This repository contains 4 challenges of which we would like you to solve three. **You may choose** between skipping either challenge-3 or challenge-4.
+This repository contains 3 challenges of which we would like you to solve two. **You may choose** between skipping either challenge-2 or challenge-3.
 See this as an opportunity to show us your way of working, with the same quality as you would deliver on the job.

 ## How to send us your solution